arqalite/fire-king-guide/src/combos/ulcanix/high-garunix/2-wolf-high-garunix.md

     - CL1: Activate High Garunix: destroy all other monsters on the field.
     - CL2: Activate Sunlight Wolf: add a FIRE monster from the GY to your hand.
 (Remember you cannot summon it this turn!)

-> Remember this line lets you recover any FIRE monster from the GY (say, an [_Ash Blossom & Joyous Spring_] used to negate a [_Mulcharmy Fuwalos_]) - when in doubt, Ponix is a reliable option.
+> As mentioned, this line is most useful when you already have another FIRE monster worth retrieving in your GY besides Ponix.
 >
-> That said, if you want to specifically recover Ponix, you can cut the combo short at step 11, Special Summoning Ponix instead of Arvata.
+> That said, if you want to specifically recover Ponix, you can also cut the combo short at step 11, Special Summoning Ponix instead of Arvata.
 High Garunix will destroy Ponix, making sure it returns to your hand on turn 3.
 A turn-long delay _can_ be significant sometimes, so you might still go for Wolf in certain scenarios.

 <details>
   <summary><b>If Nibiru hits</b></summary>